Metropolis of Smyrna: Since 2016

-In the mid-2010s, several Greek churches in Izmir were renovated by the municipal authorities and opened for occasional service.
+In the mid-2010s, several Greek churches in İzmir were renovated by the municipal authorities and opened for occasional service.

 On 29 August 2016, the Holy Synod of the Ecumenical Patriarchate of Constantinople elected the elder Bartholomew Samaras as Metropolitan of Smyrna.

 Religious monuments

 According to 17th-century traveler accounts, the main Christian sites of interest in Smyrna, were the ministry of Apostle John, the tomb of Saint Polycarp, as well as the place of his martyrdom.
-However, the remains of the Roman stadium where he martyred were demolished by an Ottoman vizier, in 1675 and in modern times the site was built over.
+However, the remains of the Roman stadium where he was martyred were demolished by an Ottoman vizier in 1675 and in modern times the site was built over.
 Today, the only surviving place in memory of Saint Polycarp is a cave where, according to the tradition, he was tortured.

-Currently the municipality of Izmir has started a study to re-construct the ancient stadium on the skirts of Mount Pagos.
-Moreover, it also opened the former Saint Voukolos Church in Basmane district as a museum (2012) and as a Greek Orthodox church (2016).
+Currently the municipality of İzmir has started a study to re-construct the ancient stadium on the skirts of Mount Pagos.
+Moreover, it also opened the former Saint Voukolos Church in the Basmane district as a Greek Orthodox church (2016).